myersm0/CorticalParcels.jl/README.md

 ## Performance and benchmarking
 The performance is going to depend on several factors.
 The benchmarks below are based on using a single-hemisphere parcellation of 185 parcels, in a space of 32492 vertices.

-This implementation shines most in its speed of updating a parcel's membership vertices, i.e. adding or removing members, via operations like `union!(a::Parcel, b::Parcel)`, `setdiff!(...)`, and `intersect!(...)`.
-For the case of adding 300 vertices to a parcel, for example, here are some benchmarks I came up with for the current implementation (top) versus an alternative `SparseVector` implementation that I considered as well as a naive `Vector{T}` representation (simply a list of vertex indices):
+This implementation shines most in its speed of updating a parcel's membership vertices, i.e. adding or removing members, via operations like `union!(a::Parcel, b::Parcel)` and analagous calls to `setdiff!`, and `intersect!`.
+For the case of adding 300 vertices to a parcel, for example, here are some benchmarks I came up with for the current implementation (top) versus an alternative `SparseVector` implementation as well as a naive `Vector{T}` representation (simply a list of vertex indices):
 - `BitVector`:       85 ns
 - `SparseVector`:  3047 ns
 - `Vector{T}`:     7692 ns

-Checking a `Parcellation` for unassigned values is relatively "slow" compared to `Parcel`-level operations supplied (which usually reduce to simple bitwise operations), but it should be infrequent enough that it doesn't matter much; and it's still faster than alternatives:
+Checking a `Parcellation` for unassigned values (`unassigned(px::Parcellation)`) is relatively "slow" compared to `Parcel`-level operations supplied (which usually reduce a single bitwise operations).
+But it should be infrequent enough that it doesn't matter much; and it's still faster than alternatives:
 - `BitVector`:       22 microseconds
 - `SparseVector`:    39 microseconds
 - `Vector{T}`:     1024 microseconds